NickGrunert/master-thesis/modules/03_truth_compare.typ

     In essence, it penalises #abr("FP") to a greater extent than #abr("FN") when calculating the score.

     #heading(depth: 5, numbering: none, bookmarked: false)[Code Snippet]
-    The optimal solution is the implementation of a precise one-to-one mapping between segments, as this would be the anticipated outcome of a flawless algorithm.
-    The subsequent code explores the potentiality of associating numerous segments with a singular ground truth segment, which is delineated by the max_surfaces parameter.

     For each predicted surface, the algorithm identifies the ground truth segment with the highest #abr("IoU") value.
-    Consequently, the ground truth segment is iterated in the inverse manner, collecting all their matches and taking the best matches by score.
     The system under consideration enables the matching of multiple segments to a single ground truth segment.
-    Conversely, it does not permit any surfaces to be matched to more than one ground truth segment.
     The calculation of #abr("TP"), #abr("FP"), and #abr("FN") values is contingent upon the aforementioned matching of the algorithm.

     ```python